TimMorrisDev/MS3-sustainable-supper/README.md

     ![add recipe button](static/readme_assets/ux/site_features/add_recipe_button.png)

     - Add user recipe form.
-Validation occurs in two stages, I used html 'pattern' and 'validate' attirbutes as well as WTForms validation in the back end.
+Validation occurs in two stages, I used html 'pattern' and 'validate' attributes as well as WTForms validation in the back end.
 There is additional validation to check for valid image type at the provided URL using the python 'requests' module to look for data tags - will return a user error message and set a default image if any stage fails.

     ![add recipe form](static/readme_assets/ux/site_features/add_recipe.png)